How to Be a Responsible Tourist: 30 Ethical Travel Tips

 Still, if we want to be responsible tourists, we should try to fly less.

-In some situations, catching a long-distance train or bus is a more responsible way of traveling from A to B. Apart from being kinder to the environment, it can be a lot of fun too – and you’ll see scenery you’d otherwise miss.
+In some situations, catching a long-distance train or bus is a more responsible way of traveling from A to B. It can be a lot more fun too – and you’ll see scenery you’d otherwise miss.

 When you do fly, direct flights are also more eco-friendly than routes with stopovers.